Documentation / Continuously run your tests

 cleanup

-And make sure the script start on server restart.
+done And make sure the script starts on server restart.
 Edit the crontab crontab -e and add (loop.sh is the name of your loop script file):

 nohup /home/ubuntu/loop.sh &